What are Open Ended Questions?

 Try to identify meaningful correlations in your results and use the open ended questions to interpret them.
 This summary could include the words/ phrases/ quotes from respondents to support your interpretation of the data.

 The most important thing to take away from this article is doesn’t have to be open or closed.
 The surveys with the best results incorporate both into their design.

 Begin each line of questioning with a single or set of closed questions, then follow up with an open question.

 Open Ended: ‘How would you improve the product?’

-By using two question formats, you not only gather basic statistical information, but also possible indicators for how to improve your product or service.
-Take a look ta our available question types to see how they could work together.
+By using both, you gather both statistical information and possible explanations for significance of that data.
+Take a look at KwikSurveys’ available question types to see how they could work together.